 Living and Learning Community Choices at UAA

-First-Year Experience Program: North Hall
+First-Year Experience Program, North Hall

-Nightingale Community: West Hall
+Nightingale Community (RRANN/Nursing), West Hall

-Teaching and Learning Community: East Hall
+Teaching and Learning Community, East Hall

-University Honors Community: East Hall
+University Honors & UAA Scholars Community, East Hall

-Students enrolled in the University Honors Program may choose to live with students of similar academic commitment on the “Honors Floor.”
-Activities in this community focus on academics, leadership, and community service, and allow students to gain hands on participation in educational and social programming.
+Students enrolled in the University Honors Program or UAA Scholars may choose to live with students of similar academic commitment on the Honors Floor.
+Activities in this community focus on academics, leadership, community service, and allow students to gain hands on participation in educational and social programming.

 The Department of Residence Life and UHDCS provide healthy and academically supportive living environments for students.
 The following communities are designated as substance-free housing:

 Substance-free housing prohibits residents and their guests from possessing or consuming alcohol, use or possession of drugs or other intoxicants, and possession of drug paraphernalia.
 All residents, including those 21 years of age and older, living in a designated substance-free housing community must adhere to the substance-free housing expectations.
 The Department of Residence Life has a strongly enforced expectation that all residents and their guests comply with all federal, state and university regulations related to the use or possession of alcohol and other drugs.
 All residence halls and apartments are non-smoking indoors and smoking of tobacco products must be done 50 feet away from buildings.